lhkim6065/Cloud-Computing/README.md

 WordCount.jar
 ```

-We are using docker cp to copy over the WordCount.jar file into our contaoner.
+We are using docker cp to copy over the WordCount.jar file into our container.
 ```
 docker cp WordCount.jar namenode:/app/jars/WordCount.jar
 ```